 Output indicator name Measurement unit Definition Time measurement achieved Result indicator name Measurement unit Definition Time measurement achieved Jointly developed solutions (RCO116) Solutions The indicator counts the number of jointly developed solutions from joint pilot actions implemented by supported projects.
-In contrast to pilot action (RCO 84) in our understanding a joint solution refers to approaches such as improving cross-border public services and digitalization of public services by increasing quality levels, adopting an improved regulation, policy document or plan, shortening time of the service delivery, expanding target groups or improving Upon project finalisation.
+In contrast to pilot action (RCO 84) in our understanding a joint solution refers to approaches such as improving cross-border public services and digitalization of public services by increasing quality levels, adopting an improved regulation, policy document or plan, shortening time of the service delivery, expanding target groups or improving usability of services relevant in the cross-border area, establishing participatory approaches across the border etc. Upon project finalisation.
 Solutions taken up or upscaled by organisations (RCR104) Solutions The indicator counts the number of solutions, other than legal or administrative solutions, that are developed by supported projects and are taken up or upscaled during the implementation of the project or within one year after project completion.
-During project implementation / up to one year after project completion usability of services relevant in the cross-border area, establishing participatory approaches across the border